 Rather than trying to relax your body parts in stage one of the practice, see as they relax.
 Imagine how they melt or dissolve.
 Watch the tension evaporate or sink into the earth beneath you.
 There are no limits to your creativity.
 You definitely want to make sure that it helps you to get into the feeling-state.
-Practice regularly to work on an image that helps you to access the feeling of relaxation and healing.
+Practice regularly to work on an image that helps you to access the feeling of relaxation and healing (You could perhaps even do an entire “Dharana 21 day Challenge“).
 This is particularly important in the first stage of the practice.
 Later on we need to let go of all mental forms of fabrication anyways.
 The first stage however gets you into the zone that empowers you to go deeper.
 It’s your foundation, so spend time with it and refine it well.

 While I encourage some people to visualize some of the time, I certainly don’t say that visualization is always the best thing for every situation and everybody.
 Let’s say you have a nice pair of boots (visualization).
 If you do nothing but admire them all day long, you get nowhere.
 You might sit around in your nice boots and enjoy the comfy feeling of wearing them, but it still doesn’t replace a walk guided by a powerful purpose.
 Boots are made for walking, remember?
 They simply make your walk more comfortable, that’s all!